strunker/GoveeSync/README.md

 # Constants
 Update the device IP of the device you want to control on line 21.

+# No Frills Simplified Code

+If you don't want to get into the different functions and you just want something simple you can run and have work, just run GameSync2023.py file.
+Open cmd prompt then simply run with - python pathtfile\SameSync2023.py You can simply do Ctrl + C to exit.

 # Supported Commands - All of the below commands are implemented within GameSync.py

 To turn the device on/off:<br>